 I totally get it–your ideas are brilliant, you want to put them out in to the world, and you wanna have your own “six figure launch” because everyone else on the internet is doing it, too.

 (Side rant: Am I the only one who’s SICK TO DEATH of all the “six figure” this and “six figure” that out there?
 I mean, seriously.
 It all just makes me barf-y…)

-You’re missing some steps in between “bright, shiny new idea!” and “let’s design a new ______!”
+But here’s the thing: You’re missing some steps in between “bright, shiny new idea!” and “let’s launch the new ______!”

 The first thing you gotta do, is test your idea to see if it’ll sell.
 How?